The drinking age in Turkey: 5 things you need to know

 Whether you’re looking for something specific from your home country or want to sample something uniquely Turkish, you should be able to find something.

-5. Alcohol and Islam
+5. Alcohol, Turks, and Islam

 Alcohol consumption is a sensitive topic in Turkey, particularly for devout Muslims.
+While it isn’t illegal to drink in Turkey you may be wondering “Can a Muslim drink alcohol in Turkey?”

 According to the Turkish Statistical Institute, 74% of the population has never consumed any alcohol.

+This is partly because the Islamic religion prohibits such – under Islamic law consuming alcohol is strictly forbidden.
 However, it’s also important to note that there are many other reasons why some Turks opt not to drink.

 However, if you find yourself in a tourist-friendly city during Ramadan, there are plenty of activities and attractions to experience without alcohol.

-FAQs About Drinking in Turkey
+FAQs About ALcohol products and drinking age in Turkey

-Can you drink alcohol in Turkey?
+Can you drink in Turkey?

 What types of drinks are available in Turkey?

-Beer, wine, spirit-based liqueurs, tea, coffee and ayran (a yogurt-based beverage) are the most popular drinks in Turkey.
+Beer, wine, spirit-based liqueurs, tea, coffee, and ayran (a yogurt-based beverage) are the most popular drinks in Turkey.
 A variety of locally produced wines, as well as international brands, are available across the country.

 Are there any restrictions on when or where I can buy alcohol?